anujsrivastava1234/Todo-Cli/README.md

 # Todo-Cli
-This is rust repo that save the data .txt file usung HashMap
+This is rust repo that save the data .txt file using HashMap